particle1331/computational-linear-algebra/notes.md

   X_pinv @ y = [-0.99971352  2.99951481]
   ```

   Here `w_best` is the best weight found using GD.
 The analytic solution obtained using the pseudoinverse performs better.
-Try to experiment with the code, e.g. changing the signal to be quadratic (nonlinear) to see how the loss surface will change &mdash; it will still be convex, since only the data changes.
-However, it does not anymore minimize to an MSE proportional to the square of `0.01` the amplitude of the noise (best MSE is `9.34e-05` ~ `1e-4`).
-Try this by changing `y = (X @ w_true) + 0.01 * np.random.randn(n)` in Line 25.
+Try to experiment with the code, e.g. changing the signal to be quadratic (nonlinear) to see how the loss surface will change.
+It will still be convex, since only the data changes.
+However, it does not anymore minimize to an MSE proportional equal to the square of the amplitude $c$ of the noise.
+To derive this, we use [the mean of squared Gaussian](https://math.stackexchange.com/questions/620045/mean-and-variance-of-squared-gaussian-y-x2-where-x-sim-mathcaln0-sigma) so $\mathbb E[c^2 X^2] = c^2 E[X^2] = c^2\sigma^2 = c^2.$ This agrees with the best MSE of `9.34e-05` ~ `1e-4`.

 <br>